Marketing and Management

 Management

-For the degree of Bachelor of Science in Business Administration (BSBA) with Management as the major field of concentration, students may choose from seven tracks:
+For the degree of Bachelor of Science in Business Administration (BSBA) with Management as the major field of concentration, students must choose one of the following five tracks:

 Marketing

-For the degree of Bachelor of Science in Business Administration with Marketing as the major field of concentration, this program is designed for students interested in general careers in marketing management and/or specific jobs in sales, service, retailing, advertising, marketing research, or customer analytics.
-The major consists of nine credit hours that examine core elements of marketing management and nine credit hours tailored to a student’s particular interests.
-Students may choose a specialization within marketing, but are not required to do so.
-They may only specialize in one area within marketing.
+The degree of Bachelor of Science in Business Administration with Marketing as the major field of concentration is a program designed for students interested in careers in marketing (and related fields), providing preparation for jobs in branding, advertising, retailing, public relations, digital marketing, media design, marketing research, data analytics, marketing strategy, sales, product management, and services marketing, among many others.
 No more than six credit hours may be counted toward both a marketing major and any other major or track within the business school.
-Substitutions for marketing electives may be made only with the approval of the Department Chair.
+Substitutions for marketing electives may be made only with the formal approval of the Department Chair.
 Students considering marketing as a major are advised to take MKT 319 Principles of Marketing before the fall semester of their junior year.

 Minors in Management